-Alexander Ulyanov was a member of the revolutionary wing of the movement known as Narodism.
-Though they sought to uphold popular interests, the Narodniks, ignorant of the laws of social development, were unable to find the right road in the struggle against tsarism and social oppression.
-Despite Russia's rising capitalism, they were convinced that her life followed its own peculiar pattern and that the traditions of rural community could serve as the starting point for a direct transition to socialism.
-They were incapable of understanding the role of the working class as the decisive factor in the socialist remaking of society, adhering as they did to the fallacious idealistic theory of "active" heroes and a passive "mob" that blindly followed in the wake of the history-making "great personalities."
-Part of the revolutionary Narodniks were of the view that they could rouse the peasant masses and lead them on to the road of socialist revolution, while another part, sceptical of this course, hoped that a small band of conspirators would be able to seize power and believed that the main means to this end were individual acts of terror against the tsar and his ministers.
-Though Lenin's brother was somewhere halfway between Narodism and Marxism-Lenin had seen "Capital" in his possession-he was for the most part a Narodnik.
+including those in St.Petersburg, Moscow, London, Alexander Ulyanov was a member of the revolutionary wing of the movement known as Naro-Progressive writings, and above all the works dism (Populism).
+Though they sought to uphold of the great Russian revolutionary democrats Bepopular interests, the Narodniks, ignorant of the linsky, Herzen and Chernyshevsky, helped develop laws of social development, were unable to find the revolutionary outlook of the Ulyanov children. the right road in the struggle against tsarism and Lenin particularly admired Chernyshevsky who, social oppression.
+Despite Russia's rising capitalas inspirer and leader of the Russian revolutiona-18m, they were convinced that her life followed ries of the 1860s, was close in thought to Marx. its own peculiar pattern and that the rural com-Lenin revealed his revolutionary sentiments almunity could serve as a starting point for a direct study law and political economy."
+It is noteworthy transition to socialism.
+They were incapable that he took the same decision as Marx once did: understanding the role of the working class as the Marx had chosen a university law course and subdecisive factor in the socialist remaking of socisequently devoted all of his life to the study of ety, adhering as they did to the fallacious idealpolitical economy. istic theory of "active" heroes and a passive "mob" Following Lenin's enrollment at the university, that blindly followed in the wake of the historythe Ulyanovs moved to Kazan, modestly subsistmaking "great personalities."
+Part of the revoluing on the pension granted them after the death tionary Narodniks were of the view that they of the head of the family, Ilya Nikolayevich Ulyacould rouse the peasant masses and lead them on nov, in 1886. to the road of socialist revolution, while another Lenin's university career was cut short when he part, sceptical of this course, hoped that a small was sent down, arrested and jailed for taking band of conspirators would be able to seize power part in a revolutionary student action in Decemand believed that the main means to this end were ber 1887.
+When the policeman escorting him to individual acts of terror against the tsar and his the prison observed: "What's the use of rebelling, ministers.
+Though Lenin's brother was already fayoung man?
+Don't you see there's a wall before miliar with some Marxist ideas-Lenin had seen you?"
+Lenin replied: "Yes, but the wall is rotten.
+"Capital" in his possession-he still adhered to Give it a good push and it will topple over!"
+Narodism.